saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 mermaid = false
 +++

-**TL;DR More than 100x faster than the original and more to expect with parallelization!**
+**TL;DR More than 100× faster than the original, with more features and better configurability!**

 > Your proposal Rewrite PJDFSTest suite has been accepted by Org The FreeBSD Project for GSoC 2022.